 Click below for more information on how Ultra-Staff can help your firm.

-Christos Dousmanis is a Sales Account Manager at Automated Business Designs, Inc., software developer of Ultra-Staff staffing software for the staffing and direct hire industry.
+Christos Dousmanis is a Sales Account Manager at Automated Business Designs, Inc., software developer of Ultra-Staff staffing software for the professional staffing and direct hire industry.
 Ultra-Staff is a staffing software business solution with components for front office, back office and the web.
 Christos’s email address is email@example.com or for more information on Ultra-Staff go to www.abd.net